lupyuen/lupyuen.github.io/src/expander.md

 [(__bl602_expander_intmask__ is defined here)](https://github.com/lupyuen/bl602_expander/blob/main/bl602_expander.c#L164-L197)

-If the provided callback is non-null and there's no Interrupt Handler Callback for the GPIO...
+If the provided callback is non-null and there's no Interrupt Callback for the GPIO...

-We __attach the Interrupt Handler Callback__ for the GPIO and enable the Specific GPIO Interrupt...
+We __attach the Interrupt Callback__ for the GPIO and enable the Specific GPIO Interrupt...

 ```c
           else if (cb->cbfunc == NULL) /* Attach Callback */